tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/工具指南/COSCMD 工具_intl_en.md

 #### Installation and configuration

-- For more information about the installation and configuration of the environment, please see [Python](https://intl.cloud.tencent.com/document/product/436/10866).
+- For more information about the installation and configuration of the environment, see [Python](https://intl.cloud.tencent.com/document/product/436/10866).
-- For more information about the installation and configuration of pip, please see [Installation](https://pip.pypa.io/en/stable/installing/).
+- For more information about the installation and configuration of pip, see [Installation](https://pip.pypa.io/en/stable/installing/).

 ## Download and Installation